bforbanks/dm-i-ai-2025/README.md

 ### TS challenge
 See the README_TS.md file in the branch.
 The model is too big to upload but the readme descibes how to train an identical model invluding the entire pipeline.
+We can send the model upon request if needed.

 ### Healthcare RAG
 We mainly used UCloud for running our code.
 The API can be run in the ```emergency-healthcare-rag/``` folder with ```python api.py --no-use-condensed-topics --threshold NA``` with our settings used for the evaluation run.